Practitioner Motives to Use Different Hyperparameter Optimization Methods: Conclusion

-\acks{We would like to thank all study participants for their time and valuable contributions, which formed the basis for this work.
+\begin{acks} We thank all study participants for their time and valuable contributions, which formed the foundation for this work.
+In particular, we thank Mikael Beyene and Benjamin Sturm for their fruitful input.
 This work was supported by KASTEL Security Research Labs.
 Frank Hutter and Marius Lindauer acknowledge funding by the European Union (via ERC Consolidator Grant DeepLearning 2.0, grant no.~101045765, and ERC Starting Grant ``ixAutoML'', grant no.~101041029, respectively).
-However, the views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+The views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.